Villanova-AI/villanova_developers/docs/villanova10/tutorials/devops/external-db.md

 ---
 # Connecting to an External Database

-This document provides a guide to connecting an application to an external database auto-provisioned by the Entando Operator.
-In many production configurations, it is recommended to use a DBMS outside of the cluster where your Entando Application is running to simplify maintenance, minimize duplication of resources, and establish a backup workflow to scale with your application.
+This document provides a guide to connecting an application to an external database auto-provisioned by the Villanova Operator.
+In many production configurations, it is recommended to use a DBMS outside of the cluster where your Villanova Application is running to simplify maintenance, minimize duplication of resources, and establish a backup workflow to scale with your application.

 There are also two optional configurations to customize your setup.
 Note the first section applies to [PostgreSQL or MySQL DBMS](#a-customize-with-the-providedcapability-crd), while the second option is to autoprovision an [external Oracle DBMS](#b-configure-an-external-oracle-dbms).

-For more information about how Entando manages external databases, see [Existing External DB](../../docs/reference/databases.md#existing-external-databases).
+For more information about how Villanova manages external databases, see [Existing External DB](../../docs/reference/databases.md#existing-external-databases).

 ## Prerequisites

--   An environment to install your Entando Application
+-   An environment to install your Villanova Application

 -   A running PostgreSQL, MySQL, or Oracle environment